Skip to main content

 August 1, 2015

-Despite good preparations, we started this trip with mixed feelings because we didn't know what to expect.
+Despite good preparations, we started this trip with mixed feelings, because we didn't know what to expect.

 It's starting!

-Our friend Narayan is on the phone a lot, we sit next to him, drink tea and make decisions.
-We have to convert the Swiss francs (14,000 CHF) into Nepalese rupees.
+The first few days in Kathmandu are intended for organizers.
+Our friend Narayan is a lot on the phone, we sit next to it, drink tea and make decisions.

-We buy 22 headlamps with extra batteries and order 11 Nepalese mosquito nets from the local market.
-We want to bring food for a part of the village in Phulkarkas that is inhabited by an ethnic minority - the Gurungs.
-Narayan orders the food over the phone and has it delivered directly to the village.
+We want to bring food for a village part in Phulkarkas, which is inhabited by an ethnic minority - the gourms.
+Narayan orders the food by phone and lets them bring them directly to the village.

 Adventurous journey

-After a good 3 hours we reach the small town at around 700 meters above sea level.
-For the next day we plan to take a jeep to the village, but it cancels on us at short notice without giving any reason.
+Our trip towards the village begins with a taxi ride to Dhading Besi, the district of the region.
+After a good 3 hours we reach the small town on approx. 700 m.ü.M.
+For the next day we plan to go to the village with a jeep, but this will say we canceled shortly without reason.
 So we have to look for another option.
-Luckily, the food we ordered is already in Dhading Besi and will be brought to the village the next day in a 4WD truck.
-The driver agrees to take us with him too - for an additional charge.
-Lucky me, because a 35km walk at around 32°C and 90% humidity would be very strenuous.
-We are allowed to ride in the cabin of the truck, other passengers have to sit in the loading area.
-The journey begins on a semi-paved road - but the condition of the road worsens from hour to hour.
+Fortunately, the food ordered are already in Dhading Besi and will be brought into the village the next day with a 4WD truck.
+The driver also explains to us - for a surcharge.
+Happened, because a 35km march at approx. 32 ° C and 90% humidity would be very exhausting.
+We can ride in the truck cabin, more passengers have to take a seat on the loading area.

-The truck has to cope with ditches that are sometimes knee-deep and filled with water.
+The journey starts on a half -paved road - however, the road state deteriorates increasingly from hour to hour.
+The truck has to cope with the knee depth and trenches filled with water.
 But this is not an obstacle for the experienced driver.
-We now understand why the jeep driver turned us down - it is impossible to get through here with small wheels.
-The truck struggles through the mud up the mountain - passages that are not passable are somehow made passable without further ado.
-After a detour - another truck blocked the road and a repair on our truck - broken spring - we reach Bhumesthan after about 12 hours of bumpy driving.
-Luckily it only started raining in the late afternoon - otherwise it would have been very difficult to reach our destination.
+We now also understand why the jeepfahrer canceled us - with small wheels, getting through is impossible here.
+The truck tortures itself through the mud up the mountain - passages that are not accessible are made available somehow.
+After a detour - another truck blocks the street and a repair on our truck - broken feather - we reach Bhumesthan after about 12 hours of bump.

-A warm welcome awaits us and we move into our camp for the night, which has been built especially for us on one of the temporary corrugated iron huts.
+A warm welcome awaits us and we receive our night camp, which has been attached specially for us on one of the temporary corrugated iron huts.
+To be honest, we almost preferred to sleep in the tent on our comfortable mats than on this hard board ;-)

-To be honest, we would almost rather have slept in the tent on our comfortable mats than on this hard board ;-) The next morning we start with our tasks and first distribute the food we brought with us to the families of the Gunrung .
-Everyone has gathered at the Bhumesthan village meeting and is being called individually using a list.
-The food package includes a 25kg bag of rice, 2kg of lentils, 1L of cooking oil and a 1kg of salt.
-Mostly women gratefully accept the food and carry it up the mountain to their homes for about an hour.
-An old woman thanks us profusely, takes us in her arms and places a wet kiss on our cheek.
-Unfortunately we don't understand their words - but you can feel the gratitude!
+The next morning we start with our tasks and first distribute the food brought to the families of the Gunung .
+Everyone has gathered at the Bhumesthan village meeting and are called individually using a list.
+The food package each includes a 25kg sack of rice, 2kg lentils, 1l of food oil and a 1kg salt.
+Take grateful, mostly women, towards the food and carry it up the mountain to their houses for about an hour.
+An old woman thanks her, she takes us in the arms and presses us a wet kiss on the cheek.
+Unfortunately we don't understand your words - but you can feel the gratitude that way!

 we-move02